Northern Wild Rice Zizania palustris

 - Water depth: Wild rice requires good light in the submergent stage to provide food (via photosynthesis) required to reach the floating leaf stage.
 Therefore the water must be relatively shallow.
 1- 2 feet is best, but rice commonly grows to a depth of 3 feet, and 4 to 5 is not out of range.
 However the deeper the less robust the plant and it may produce little to no seed, which for an annual is essentially death.
 In waters that are turbid or are stained with dissolved organic material depth needs to be further reduced.

 - Substrate: Rice can grow on most any substrate where it can get its roots down, but does best on firm organic matter, or sand mixed with organics.
-On pure, firm sand roots will have difficulty growing, and on light muck the plants will be easily uprooted by water level changes, waves and wildlife feeding.
+On pure, firm sand roots will have difficulty growing, and on light muck, the plants will be easily uprooted by water level changes, waves, wildlife feeding, and other disturbances.

 - Other aquatic plants: Pre-existing aquatic plants are a mixed blessing.
-They compete for space, nutrients and light, but also hold the sediment in place and can act as a wave break to protect young wild rice plants.
-It is generally recommended that wild rice be planted in areas that are absent, of or contain few established aquatic plants, submergent or emergent.
+They compete for space, nutrients, and light, but also hold the sediment in place and can act as a wave break to protect young wild rice plants.
+It is generally recommended that wild rice be planted in areas that are absent of or contain few other established aquatic plants, submergent or emergent.

-The other important things to consider are size of the planting and frequency of the planting.
+The other important things to consider are the size of the planting and the frequency of the planting.
 A small planting will be more vulnerable to wildlife damage.
-A few hundred square feed could easily be consumed by a single muskrat in a season, or a flock of geese in an afternoon.
+A few hundred square feet could easily be consumed by a single muskrat in a season, or a flock of geese in an afternoon.
 Even a few thousand square feet may be too small.
-Over the course of five years wild rice may have one major, one good, two fair and one bust crop due to natural annual variations.
+Over the course of five years, wild rice may have one major, one good, two fair, and one bust crop due to natural annual variations.
 Therefore the chances that you plant in a bad year are better than 50/50.
-By planting for several years you increase the chances that you will get conditions for at least good year of seed produciton.
-In addition because not all wild rice you see is the result of one year’s seed production, but of the previous five seasons, a single season of planting does not replicate a natural wild rice stand.
-A single planting can yield one good year, but is much less likely to result in long-term establishment.
+By planting for several years you increase the chances that you will get conditions for at least a good year of seed production.
+In addition, because not all wild rice you see is the result of one year’s seed production, but of the previous five seasons, a single season of planting does not replicate a natural wild rice stand.
+A single planting can yield one good year but is much less likely to result in a long-term establishment.
 The current recommendation is planting several acres at time and annually over the course of 4-5 years to increase the likely hood of long-term establishment.
-Even on former rice lakes wild rice this may still not work if water quality and water level conditions have changed considerably.
+Even on former rice lakes wild rice, this may still not work if water quality and water level conditions have changed considerably.